experimental-game/visual-studio-snippets/README.md

 # visual-studio-snippets
-A collection of usefull visual studio snippets.
+A collection of useful Visual Studio 2015 snippets for Unity development.